JOHNNYMACONNY/ybf-studio/docs/codebase_audit_report.md

 **Date:** January 2025
 **Auditor:** AI Assistant
-**Project:** AudioServiceApp
+**Project:** YBF Studio
 **Scope:** Dependencies, Functionality, Cohesiveness, and Accuracy

 ---

 ## Executive Summary

-The AudioServiceApp codebase demonstrates a well-structured, modern React/Next.js application with strong architectural foundations.
+The YBF Studio codebase demonstrates a well-structured, modern React/Next.js application with strong architectural foundations.
 The project shows excellent adherence to best practices in most areas, with a few critical issues that need immediate attention.
 Overall code quality is high, with comprehensive documentation and a solid design system.

 **Overall Score: 8.2/10**